Mahnoor-builds/LaunchAxis.ai/README.md

-# LaunchNext.ai
+# LaunchAxis.ai
-🚀 LaunchNext.ai — AI-powered business setup platform.
+🚀 LaunchAxis.ai — AI-powered business setup platform.
 A smart and modern web-based form that helps users build their business with AI assistance.
 This multi-step form collects business ideas and setup needs, then sends data to Google Sheets for backend processing.
-# LaunchNext.ai 🚀
+# LaunchAxis.ai 🚀

 **LaunchNext.ai** helps new entrepreneurs get started by collecting their business ideas and setup needs through a simple, step-by-step form.